astsu777/bootstrap/README.md

 If you use my dotfiles, a [function called bootstrap](https://github.com/GSquad934/dotfiles/blob/master/shellconfig/functions#L56) will automatically call this script again.

 # Laptop
 When being executed, the script will try to determine if the machine is a laptop or not.
-If it is a laptop and Arch Linux is being installed, the script will say so and propose to install *tlp*, a power saver software that can greatly increase a laptop's battery life.
+If it is the case, the script will say so and propose to install *tlp*, a power saver software that can greatly increase a laptop's battery life.

 # Server